Living in Saudi Arabia

 We asked people if there is a lot of crime.
 They answered:

 "Crime exists in Saudi Arabia, though it is generally considered to be low in comparison to other countries, particularly in the areas of violent crime and narcotics.
 The death penalty is often used as a punishment for a variety of offences, such as drug trafficking and murder.
 Other offences punishable by law include fraud, bribery, and corruption.
 The Saudi government also strictly enforces its Shari'a law, including punishments such as flogging, amputation, and imprisonment.
-At the same time, the government has introduced various measures to reduce the crime rate, such as improving the security measures in public places and providing more resources for policing," remarked one expat living in Saudi Arabia.
+At the same time, the government has introduced various measures to reduce the crime rate, such as improving the security measures in public places and providing more resources for policing," wrote one member in Saudi Arabia.

 Is there a lot of diversity?
 Are people in Saudi Arabia accepting of differences?